Improving Order with Queues: Mergeing Two Sequences of LDS Two

 $f,y$ is a down-pair in $f$'s sequence.
 If $e$ is the left element in a down-pair, we have a strict edge $e \rightarrow f$ (Rule b1), a contradiction.
 If $e$ is the right element in a down-pair, we have the strict edge $y \rightarrow e$ (Rule b1), a contradiction.

-If $e$ is a solitaire, all elements in $P$ that come from $e$'s queue are smaller than $e$ and all elements in $R$ are larger than $e$.
-This implies that $x$ comes from $f$'s queue and precedes $f$ in its input sequence, and hence $x,y$ is a down-pair in $f$'s queue with $x > e > y$.
-So we have the tentative edges $y \dashrightarrow e \dashrightarrow x$ (Rule d3).
+If $e$ is a solitaire, all elements in $P$ that come from $e$'s queue are smaller than $e$, and all elements in $R$ are larger than $e$.
+This implies that $x$ comes from $f$'s queue and precedes $f$ in its input sequence, and, hence, $x,y$ is a down-pair in $f$'s queue with $x > e > y$.
+So, we have the tentative edges $y \dashrightarrow e \dashrightarrow x$ (Rule d3).
 When $x$ was moved to the output, the tentative edge $y \dashrightarrow e$ was converted to a strict edge, a contradiction. \end{proof}

 If there are no solitaires, the algorithm greatly simplifies.
-All edges of the precedence graph are strict and we have mergeability if and only if the precedence graph is acyclic.
+All edges of the precedence graph are strict, and we have mergeability if and only if the precedence graph is acyclic.
 A cycle in the precedence graph is a short certificate for non-mergeability.
-In the presence of solitaires we have pairs of tentative edges and the question is whether there is a choice of tentative edges, one from each pair of tentative edges, such that the resulting graph is acyclic or whether for any choice the graph is cyclic.
+In the presence of solitaires, we have pairs of tentative edges and the question is whether there is a choice of tentative edges, one from each pair of tentative edges, such that the resulting graph is acyclic, or whether the graph is cyclic for any choice.
 We next show how to formulate this question as a 2-SAT problem.

 Let us use $q_1q_2 \ldots q_n$ and $p_1p_2\ldots p_m$ to denote the two input sequences.
 The edges defined by our rules b) and d) run between the two input sequences.
-For each such edge we have a variable $x_e$: $x_e = \mathrm{true}$ if the output realizes $e$ and $x_e = \mathrm{false}$ otherwise.
-We say that two edges $q_h p_i$ and $p_j q_k$ cross iff $i < j$ and $k < h$ or $i = j$ and $h = k$.
+For each such edge, we have a variable $x_e$: $x_e = \mathrm{true}$ if the output realizes $e$, and $x_e = \mathrm{false}$ otherwise.
+We say that two edges $q_h p_i$ and $p_j q_k$ cross if and only if $i < j$ and $k < h$ or $i = j$ and $h = k$.
 If there are crossing strict edges, we have non-mergeability.
 We have the following clauses. \begin{itemize} \item For each strict edge $e$, the singleton clause $x_e$. \item For each companion pair $e$ and $e'$ of tentative edges, $x_e \vee x_{e'}$ and $\neg x_e \vee \neg x_{e'}$ \item For each pair of crossing edges $e$ and $e'$, $\neg x_e \vee \neg x_{e'}$. \end{itemize} Strict edges must be realized.
-From each pair of companion edges exactly one has to be realized.
-From each pair of crossing edges at most one should be realized.
+From each pair of companion edges, exactly one has to be realized.
+From each pair of crossing edges, at most one should be realized.
 Let $F$ be the conjunction of the clauses defined above.